 How do you avoid splitting and breaking?

 A couple of tricks you can use... apply vitamin E oil daily directly to the nail - that's ideal for good nail growth as well as strengthening them.
 In fact, any vitamin-rich lotion is good for your nails helping keeping your nails strong and looking healthy.

 Have problems with nail growth and keeping them strong?

-Consider using acrylic nails and Lee Press On Nails - yes, they are still available if you don’t have any leftover from the 80s!
-Both will serve as artificial finger picks, giving you the length and strength you need to play ukulele effectively!
+Consider using acrylic nails or Lee Press On Nails - yes, they are still available if you don’t have any leftover from the 80s!
+Both will serve as artificial finger plectrum, giving you the length and strength you need to play ukulele effectively!

 Wondering if you should buy a ukulele with a ukulele pickup?
 Here are a few simple tips to help you out.